 Over 50% of coal and over 55% of copper concentrate is exported through Gashuunsukhait.

-The construction of the 233.6 km long railway along the Tavantolgoi-Gashuunsukhait route was completed in 2022, however, development of the bottleneck at the Mongolian-Chinese border has yet to commence.
-Upon becoming operational, the railway will have an annual freight capacity of 30 million tonnes and reduce current freight costs per tonne by 3.8 times.
+The construction of the 233.6 km-long railway along the Tavantolgoi–Gashuunsukhait route was completed in 2022.
+However, the bottleneck at the Mongolian–Chinese border is not yet completed.

 This railway is particularly important for increasing Mongolia’s coal exports to China.